Skip to content

 Section titled “Part 2 — Required when the upgrade changes EVM execution”

-Skip this section if the upgrade only affects protocol-level behavior (batch decoding, derivation rules, system config) without introducing new EVM opcodes, precompile addresses, or gas rule changes.
+You can skip this part when the upgrade is purely protocol-level (batch decoding, derivation rules, system config) and adds no new EVM opcodes, precompile addresses, or gas-rule changes.

 File: crates/common/evm/src/spec.rs